our Planet

 REDUCE: ENERGY CONSUMPTION & EMISSIONS

 TRT has had a steady electrical load since 2012.
 Prior to 2012, we executed a number of energy conservation projects to reach our current demand.
 These included relighting, pump and equipment modifications.
 The most impactful energy and conservation efforts have been the installation of the Combined Heat and Power (CHP) System, which has allowed TRT to generate much of our electrical load, and the Regenerative Thermal Oxidizer (RTO) system that reduced our annual water demand.
-Both of these projects also reduced emissions.
+Both projects also reduced emissions.

 ELECTRICITY CONSUMPTION (kWh)